 How will I know if my clan tournament will qualify for medals?

-This is another example of why working with a Clan Director will really help with your clan tournament.
-Clan Directors can give you guidance on how to make sure that the set up of your clan tournament is eligible for clan medals, suggest changes to make certain formats medal eligible, and help provide the minimum requirements that a player in your tournament will have to meet to receive a medal.
-At that time, you and the Clan Director can discuss whether a Most Valuable Player medal is available for your tournament.
+This is another example of why working with the Clan Tournament Director will really help with your clan tournament.
+The Clan Tournament Director can give you guidance on how to make sure that the set up of your clan tournament is eligible for clan medals, suggest changes to make certain formats medal eligible, and help provide the minimum requirements that a player in your tournament will have to meet to receive a medal.
+At that time, you and the Clan Tournament Director can discuss whether a Most Valuable Player medal is available for your tournament.

 Where do I do sign ups for my clan tournament?

 The Clan Forum has a section for challenge requests.
 However, this section is intended to be for clan war ladder challenges.
 The best place to start your sign up thread is in the General Clan Forum.
 It is recommended that you post as much detail about your clan tournament as possible and describe what types of clans are eligible to sign up (e.g. certain number of premium members, longevity of clan, etc.) Make sure you get a contact person for each clan that will be responsible for their clan throughout the tournament.

 How should I rank the clans that enter my tournament?

 There are a number of recognized ranking systems.
 The Clan Directors have a Leap Ladder based solely on clan war performance.
 FarangDemon’s Algorithm of 400 is based on mathematical principles.
 The Power Rankings are based on perception from year to year.
 All of these and others are perfectly acceptable.
 You should decide prior to posting what ranking system, if any, will be used in your tournament.